tillg/site2chunks/README.md

 # Scrape URLs from a file to a custom directory
 python3 scraper.py urls.txt -o my_scrapes/
 ```

+#### Recursive Crawling Features

+When using `--recursive`, the scraper will:
+- Extract all URLs from each scraped page
+- Only scrape URLs from the same domain
+- Automatically convert relative URLs to absolute URLs
+- Track scraping progress in state files:
+  - `urls_to_scrape.txt` - URLs waiting to be scraped
+  - `urls_scraped.txt` - URLs already processed

+**Resumable Scraping**: If interrupted, simply run the command again without `--ignore-scraping-state` to continue where you left off.
+The scraper will skip already-scraped URLs automatically.

 Each scraped file includes frontmatter with:
 - `original_url`: The source URL